-We’re an independent organization run by Arizona Speech and Debate coaches.
-We have an ASU Student organization to help us manage administrative tasks, and we are guests at Barrett.
+We’re an independent non-profit organization run by Arizona Speech and Debate coaches.
+We work with ASU’s Forensics Team to help us manage administrative tasks, and we are guests at Barrett.

 How are students supervised?